-Let's have a look at top nine European mountain resorts which you just have to put on your bucket list.
-They are the most beautiful places in Europe.
-Chosen by well-travelled fellow bloggers who have been there and loved those amazing getaways.💙
+Let's have a look at top twelve European mountain resorts which you just have to put on your bucket list.
+They are the most beautiful places in Europe and ideal mountain getaways for every nature lover. 💙

 1. Moena, Italy

 This mountain town is recommended by Claudia Tavani from My Adventures Across The World.

-Moena is one of the nicest mountain resorts in Europe.
+One of Italy's top mountain resorts is Moena.
 Located in Trentino, at the heart of the Dolomites, it is a lovely place to visit in any season.

 During the winter months, it provides access to some excellent ski slopes in the region.
 During the spring and summertime, it is a fantastic starting point to enjoy all the most beautiful hikes in the Dolomites and to access the best viewpoints in the region, such as that of Sass Pordoi, where an easy cable car ride goes all the way up the mountain to allow visitors to appreciate the breathtaking views of the Dolomites.

 The village itself is a pleasant place to visit and walk around.
 It is very small, with no more than 2500 people regularly living there, but it can get busy with tourists.
 The historic center is a maze of narrow, beautiful alleys - the nicest area is the Turkish Quaters, named after a legend according to which a lost Ottoman soldier ended up in the area and decided to live there.

 There are plenty of small local shops, delicious restaurants and many bakeries where we can try all the local specialities, especially the famous regional apple strudel.
 The overall atmosphere is quaint and relaxed.
 It is a perfect place to spend a few days!